Helsinki–Tallinn Tunnel: Project status

-Both cities have promised €100,000 for preparatory studies, though the relevant ministries of each country have refused to grant any funding.
 In 2008, a funding application was about to be approved by the European Union, enabling countries to acquire between €500,000 and €800,000 of the additional funds required for a comprehensive survey.
 On 13 January 2009, newspaper reports suggested the application to the EU, through the Interreg programme, for comprehensive surveys had been denied.
 An expert at the City of Helsinki's International Affairs department suggested this may have been because of political tension within Estonia, between the national administration and the City of Tallinn, both controlled by rival political groups.
 Nevertheless, both cities are said to be considering funding the surveys themselves.

 On 2 April 2014, it was announced that a €100,000 preparatory survey named TalsinkiFix would assess whether a more comprehensive profitability calculation should be conducted.
 The European Union will cover 85% of the survey costs, and the cities of Helsinki and Tallinn, as well as Harju County, will pay the rest.
 This was the first official survey about the tunnel.

 The results of the preparatory survey were released in February 2015.
 The total cost of the tunnel's construction was estimated to be €9–13 billion, and the tunnel could open at the earliest after 2030.
 The survey recommended the tunnel to be built for railway connections only, with the traveling time between Helsinki and Tallinn being half an hour by train.

 On 4 January 2016, it was announced that the transport ministers of Finland and Estonia, as well as the leadership of the cities of Helsinki and Tallinn, would sign a memorandum on traffic cooperation between the two countries, including a further study to examine the feasibility of the tunnel.
 This study is the first to be conducted at the state level and will focus on the tunnel's socio-economic effects and geological analysis.
 Finland and Estonia were seeking financial support from the EU for the study.
 In June 2016, the EU granted €1 million for the study, which was expected to be ready in early 2018.